rossta/rossta.github.com/source/blog/2020-08-02-visual-guide-to-webpacker.html.md

 ![Rails request with the asset pipeline](blog/visual-guide-to-webpacker/webpacker-asset-pipeline-2.png)

-Subsequently, the browser fetches that resource from your Rails server (1) where the `ActionDispatch::Static` middleware serves the asset from the `public/assets/` directory (2).
+As the browser parses the HTML response and finds that script tag, it must make an additional request to fetch the linked JavaScript resource from your Rails server.
+This time, the request is processed by (1) the `ActionDispatch::Static` middleware, which recognizes the asset lives on disk in the `public/assets/` directory (2).

 Good so far?